CX-0010 Business Partner Number v3.0.0

 ABSTRACT

-The Business Partner Data Management (BPDM) is a distributed service-based system, composed of a set of dedicated services, that simultaneously serve multiple stakeholders.
-It is based on a central data pool of business partners, which is consistent with the overall design principles of Catena-X. The main target is to create business partner data records (such as customer/supplier) with a high quality and currentness, to provide other processes with these data.
+The Business Partner Data Management (BPDM) is a distributed service-based system, composed of a set of dedicated services, that simultaneously serve multiple stakeholders and use cases.
+It is based on a central data pool of business partners, which is operated under data space governance and underlies interoperability through standardization.
+The main target is to create business partner data records (such as customer/supplier) with a high quality and currentness, to provide other processes with these data.
 This results in less rework and adjustment due to better master data quality which ultimately leads to an overall cost reduction for participating companies.
 Additionally, Value Added Services shall be offered to enrich those business partner data sets even further and give additional information or warnings about the business partners.
 Getting a 360° view on your business partners also helps with reducing costs and achieving process excellence because better decisions can be made.

-The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the Catena-X network that represent an organization or one of its organization parts from foundation to closure.
-Consequently, it is also the unique identifier for the network participants of the Catena-X network.
-It serves as a blueprint for similar networks that follow the Catena-X concepts, which promotes interoperability between these networks.
+The Business Partner Number (BPN) is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners known in the data space that represent an organization or one of its organization parts from foundation to closure.
+Additionally, the BPNL (BPN for legal entities) is legally secure.
+Consequently, it is also the unique identifier for the data space participants.
+The Catena-X Business Partner Number serves as a blueprint for similar data spaces that follow the Catena-X concepts, which promotes interoperability between these data spaces.

 This standard defines the issuance process, structure, and lifecycle of BPNs.
 It also defines what types of BPNs there are and how they are linked to each other.